-Perhaps in an effort to gauge the word on the street, or maybe He simply felt that his walking companions were not yet mentally or spiritually prepared to have the word made flesh revealed to them at that exact moment, Jesus declines to disclose His identity, instead opting to allow the two men to give their account of things, complete with their perceived repercussions.
-In expressing his dismay at the turn of events, Cleopas goes on to say that "we were hoping he would be the one to redeem Israel", not realizing of course that Israel had in fact experienced their redemption in the form of the greatest act of love ever known to man, and it was carried out less than 72 hours prior by the very man he was speaking to.
+Perhaps in an effort to gauge the word on the street, or maybe He simply felt that his walking companions were not yet mentally or spiritually prepared to have the word made flesh revealed to them, Jesus declines to disclose His identity, instead opting to allow the two men to give their account of things, complete with their perception of the repercussions.
+In expressing his dismay at the turn of events, Cleopas goes on to say that "We were hoping he would be the one to redeem Israel,” not realizing of course that Israel had indeed experienced their redemption in the form of that which he hadn’t fully come to understan..
+And it was carried out less than 72 hours prior by the very man he was speaking to.
 And so too it goes for us.

-Life can at times be merciless and unforgiving and although we all know that we're made for eternity, the Landlord still expects a rent check that will clear on the first of the month and the boss still wants to know when that monstrously complex Excel Spreadsheet that was due yesterday will be completed.
-Now more than ever it might be wise to heed the advice Padre Pio, who tells us to "Pray, hope and don't worry."
+Life can at times be merciless and unforgiving and although we all know that we're made for eternity, the landlord still expects a rent check that will clear on the first of the month and the boss still wants to know when that monstrously complex Excel Spreadsheet that was due yesterday will be completed.
+Now more than ever it might be wise to heed the advice of Saint Padre Pio, who tells us to "Pray, hope and don't worry."
 Or as a friend of mine once said, "if you're worryin' you ain't praying....if you're prayin', you ain't worryin',"

 In addition to the importance of daily prayer and gaining familiarity with Scripture ("Truly I say to you, Heaven and Earth will pass away but my words will not pass away" - (Matthew 24:35), the Road to Emmaus teaches us the importance of human companionship as we forge our own journey.
-Jesus reveals Himself to us in the form of his followers, and when you're ready, He will use you too as the conduit through which His redeeming message will flow.
+Jesus reveals Himself to us in the form of his followers, and when you're ready, He will use you too as the conduit through which His words will flow.
 It's an opportunity far too important to squander; eternity is at stake.

 My prayer for all of us is that we eagerly seek to become the sacred vessel through which Jesus' works and promises can be transported to our brothers and sisters in Christ.